Abhishek-Dhiman/ToDo-Website-Django/README.md

 # ToDo-Website-Django
-Basic Todo website where users can add, create or delete tasks.
+Basic Todo website built in Django where users can add, create or delete tasks.